robertxa/pyswath/README.rst

 It uses a DEM that is projected in UTM (best input), but will also work with geographic coordinates (lat-long).

 This module may contain numerous bugs, and could probably be ameliorate and/or optimized.
-If you have any comments, do not hesitate to contact the author.
+If you have any comments, do not hesitate to add a new branch or to contact the author.
+To know the history, please check the file History.txt

 Install
 -------